The Proposed Project

 Project Next Steps

-Proceed with an environmental and engineering consultant to complete a detailed environmental assessment which will culminate in an Environmental Impact Assessment Report (EIAR).
+Continue to progress the detailed environmental assessments which will culminate in an Environmental Impact Assessment Report (EIAR).
 The EIAR is a document that describes the proposed project and assesses its potential effects on the environment and local community.
-It ensures that any sensitive areas are protected throughout the project’s design process and forms part of the planning submission to the consenting authority.
+It ensures that any sensitive areas are protected throughout the projectβs design process and forms part of the planning submission to the consenting authority.

-Commence detailed on-site wind measurement by erecting a meteorological mast to measure the potential wind speeds available in the area.
+Detailed on-site wind measurement has commenced.
+A meteorological mast has been erected to measure the potential wind speeds available in the area.
 This met mast is a temporary structure that will be put in place for approximately 18 months, to accurately measure wind speeds within the Study Area, after which time the mast will be removed.

-Carry out a scoping consultation with numerous statutory and non-statutory organisations, including National Parks and Wildlife, Inland Fisheries Ireland, Telecommunication providers, Transport Infrastructure Ireland, Kilkenny County Council, Fáilte Ireland, The Aviation Authority plus many more.
+Scoping documents have been issued to numerous statutory and non-statutory organisations, including National Parks and Wildlife, Inland Fisheries Ireland, Telecommunication providers, Transport Infrastructure Ireland, Kilkenny County Council, FΓ‘ilte Ireland, The Aviation Authority plus many more.

 This project proposal will evolve based on the above-mentioned expert design input across the Study Area as well as input from the local community.